Jameson789/centroid-finder/README.md

 - Check that the folders you specified actually exist
 - Make sure you're using the correct path format for your operating system
 - On Windows, use forward slashes `/` or escape backslashes `\\`

+## CI/CD Pipeline

+A CI/CD pipeline has been created for this repo to aid in clean development.

+### CI
+The CI pipeline is found under the workflow: run-test.yml This workflow runs all of our tests on the integral logic of the application on push, or pull request, to the main branch or the dev branch.
+If any tests fail, the workflow will block the push or pull request (if it is on the main branch).

+### CD
+The CD pipeline has 2 seperate workflows for different deployment environments.
+The Publish Images workflow will build and push a docker image of the most current code to the git hub container repository (ghcr).
+The Deployment Pipeline workflow will take all the steps to copy over the current code, create local docker images from that code, and run the images all from a Virtual Machine, making the application publicly accessible.